disk91/stm32-s2lp-sigfox/README.md

 ### Step 2
 * Send a Sigfox Frame - see Tag/Release STEP2

+### Step 3
+* Send an encrypted Sigfox Frame with AES + SPECK32 encryption - see Tag/Release STEP3

 The project have different tag for the different step of realization.

 # Installation